react-made-native-easy/react-made-native-easy.github.io/svg-icons-using-react-native-vector-icons.md

 ### How do you get the power of SVG in native environment?

-Let me introduce you to this amazing library called \[react-native-vector-icons\]\([https://github.com/oblador/react-native-vector-icons](https://github.com/oblador/react-native-vector-icons%29%29\)\).
+Let me introduce you to this amazing library called \[react-native-vector-icons\]\([https://github.com/oblador/react-native-vector-icons](https://github.com/oblador/react-native-vector-icons%29%29%29\).
 It comes bundled with a bunch of icon sets\(default is [`FontAwesome`](http://fortawesome.github.io/Font-Awesome/icons/)\).

-All the fonts are scalable and you can style them just like SVGs.
+* All the fonts are scalable and you can style them just like SVGs.
+* It returns a react component which accepts name, etc. as prop.
+After integration, the usage will be as simple as `<Icon name="rocket" size={30} color="#900" />`
+* You can pass custom style.
+* It also supports a couple of other components which might be useful.
+Ex, Button with an icon \(`<Icon.Button />`\)
+* You can also create your own iconset if you want to use custom icons.

+### Creating custom iconset

 You can also create your own iconset by following easy steps mentioned below: